House Window Design: Finding the Perfect Style for Your Home

 Awning windows are hinged at the top and open outward, while hopper windows are hinged at the bottom and open inward.
 Both styles are compact and provide excellent ventilation.

-Choosing the Right Material for Your Window Design
+How Do You Choose the Right Material for Your Window Design?

 The frame material you choose for yourhouse windows designimpacts not only the aesthetics but also the performance and longevity of your windows.
 Here’s a breakdown of the most popular materials: